gbouras13/hybracter_benchmarking/fast_analysis/README.md

-# Instructions How to Download Fastqs
+# Instructions on how to run the Extra 5 fast model basecalled ATCC samples

 ## Download FASTQs